mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Parent hashes are verified at two points in the protocol: When joining a group and when processing a Commit.

-The parent hash in a node U is valid with respect to a parent node P if the following criteria hold:
+The parent hash in a node D is valid with respect to a parent node P if the following criteria hold:

-* U is a descendant of P in the tree
+* D is a descendant of P in the tree
-* The nodes between U and P in the tree are all blank
+* The nodes between D and P in the tree are all blank
-* The `parent_hash` field of U is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from U to P.
+* The `parent_hash` field of D is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from D to P.

 A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way.
 That is, if there is leaf node L and a sequence of parent nodes